If license shortfalls come to light during a software-audit or a SAM Baseline Review, it will most certainly have a financial impact on your business.

 During external audits, the vendor does not look for a solution that fits the situation, but rather for a solution with extra sales as a goal, therefore giving an extra reward to the salespeople.
 A lot of financial damage can be prevented by engaging independent advice from Q-Advise in time.

 When you receive a message (direct mail or email) from Microsoft, it is important to take the message seriously.
 Go ahead and respond to the letter.
 If you don’t, Microsoft will send you reminders.
 If you do not respond to their letter at all, Microsoft will eventually reach out to an accounting firm or an audit firm to check your company for Microsoft licenses.
 This is usually very expensive.

 When contact is made with Microsoft, they will send you an Excel work file to fill in.
 All precise information for each and every Microsoft product must be entered in this work file.
 You’ll then need to forward this work file to Microsoft.
 After the work file has been forwarded, Microsoft will analyze and evaluate it and contact you.
-At the last contact, Microsoft will inform you whether your organization has too many or too few Microsoft licenses and / or whether the SAM audit has thus been completed.
+At the last contact, Microsoft will inform you whether your organization has too many or too few Microsoft licenses and/or whether the SAM audit has thus been completed.
 In some cases, there might be additional steps.
-Here Microsoft asks some additional questions, such as “Why does your organization only have xxx licenses for this software product and more for yyy product?”.
-The licensing experts at Q Advise provide a high-level of support during a licensing audit.
+Here, Microsoft asks some additional questions, such as “Why does your organization only have xxx licenses for this software product and more for yyy product?”
+The Audit experts at Q-Advise provide a high level of support during a licensing audit.